codio/knowledge/source/common/tools/dyslexia.rst

 Dyslexia Support
 ================

-Codio has a built in dyslexia support feature for users with dyselexia.
+Codio has a built in dyslexia support feature for users with dyselexia that provides the ability to set your Theme to Dyslexia view.
 To enable dyslexia support mode, follow these steps:

 1. Open an assignment.